Elliptic curves and Fourier coefficients of meromorphic modular forms: Proof of

-We will now prove \Cref{cm-middle-supercongruence}, i.e. the supercongruences satisfied by $G_{k,D}^{(k/2)}$.
-With extra work for primes $p$ with $p\divides D$, it also follows that, up to some integer multiple, $G_{k,D}^{(k/2)}$ is $\frac{k-2}{2}$-magnetic.
-In fact, we will prove a more general result on supercongruences and the $\frac{k-2}{2}$-magnetic property which holds for any discriminant $D<0$.
+We will now prove \Cref{cm-middle-supercongruence-intro}, i.e. the supercongruences and the $\frac{k-2}{2}$-magnetic property of~$G_{k,D}^{(k/2)}$, or rather its generalization \Cref{cm-middle-supercongruence-higher}.
+In fact, we will further generalize this to a result that holds for any discriminant $D<0$.

-Recall that for $k\in\{4,6,8,10,14\}$,
+Recall that for $k\in 2\Z_{\geq2}$,